Apache Spark Compatibility with Hadoop

 ii.
 If log aggregation is not turned on

-in this case, logs are kept locally on each machine under yarn_app_logs_dir, which is generally configured to /tmp/logs or $HADOOP_HOME/logs/userlogs depending on the Hadoop version and installation.
+In this case, logs keep locally on each machine under yarn_app_logs_dir, which generally configures to /tmp/logs or $HADOOP_HOME/logs/userlogs depending on the Hadoop version and installation.

 If we want to view log from a container, we must first go to the host that contains it and look in the directory.
 Further, the sub-directory maintains log files by application ID and container ID.

 It is an easy way for Hadoop MapReduce 1 user to use Apache Spark.
 Using this we can run Spark job and Spark Shell without installing Spark or Scala, or have administrative rights.
 The only pre-requisites are HDFS access and MapReduce v1.
 SIMR is open-sourced and is a joint work of Databricks and UC Berkeley AMPLab.
 Once you download the SIMR, we can try it by typing

 To use this user only need to download package of SIMR that matches Hadoop cluster.
 The package of SIMR contains 3 files:

 To get usage information place all three in the directory and execute SIMR.
 The job SIMR is to launch MapReduce jobs with required number of map slots and makes sure that Spark/Scala and jobs are sent to all those nodes.
 One of the mappers is set as master and inside that mapper, Spark driver is made to run.
 On the remaining mapper SMIR launch the Spark executor, these executors will execute a task on behalf of the driver.

 The master is selected by leader election by writing to HDFS, the mapper which writes first in the HDFS is set as the master mapper.
 And the remaining mapper finds the driver URL by reading a specific file from HDFS.
 Thus, in place of cluster manager SIMR uses MapReduce and HDFS.